janpaepke/ScrollMagic/CONTRIBUTING.md

 ```Shell
 $ cd dev
 ```
-To install all necessary components we use the Node Package Manager (comes with node).
+To install all necessary components we use the **n**ode **p**ackage **m**anager (comes with node).
 ```Shell
 $ npm install
 ```
 Now watch the magic happen and once it's done so are you.
 You are ready to start building and testing.

 ## Build ScrollMagic
+For clarity reasons the ScrollMagic source files are split up and can be found in `/dev/src`.
 To combine all source files and store them in their correct location we need to run the build.js file from node.
+The build process also automatically checks for javascript errors and minifies the main file.
 This is achieved by calling:
 ```Shell
 $ node build